victor-dp/robosat_geoc/README.md

 -------
 - State of art Computer Vision algorithms and methods
 - Industrial code robustness
-- Several tools, you could combined together (as Lego)
+- Several tools, you can combine together (as Lego)
 - Extensible, by design
-- High performances in mind
+- High performances
 - Minimalism as a code aesthetic
 - GeoSpatial standards compliancy
 - OSM and MapBox ecosystem friendly